Introduction to Thermal Metal Spraying

 There are four commonly used application processes for thermal spraying:

-1. Flame spray
+1. Flame spray.

-2. Arc spray
+2. Arc spray.

-3. Plasma spray
+3. Plasma spray.

-4. High velocity oxygen fuel (HVOF)
+4. High velocity oxygen fuel (HVOF).

 Thermal Spray Materials Selection

-In general terms, zinc is used in reasonably less corrosive environments while aluminium is used in harsher corrosive environments.
+In general terms, zinc is used in reasonably less corrosive environments, while aluminium is used in harsher corrosive environments.

 Thermally Sprayed Aluminium

-As aluminium has a melting point of 660°C (1220°F) it is used on hot structures such as flare booms and piping.
+As aluminium has a melting point of 660°C (1220°F), it is used on hot structures such as flare booms and piping.

-Although the initial application cost of thermal spray aluminium is higher than paint coatings the annualised cost will be lower over the life of the structure (20+ years).
+Although the initial application cost of thermal spray aluminium is higher than paint coatings, the annualised cost will be lower over the life of the structure (20+ years).

 Surface Preparation

-Pre-preparation will consist of removing all the sharp edges, weld spatter and general contamination such as grease, oil and moisture.
+Pre-preparation will consist of removing all sharp edges, weld spatter and general contamination such as grease, oil and moisture.

 The preparation equipment should be free from oil and moisture during surface treatment.

-* ISO 2063 refers to 50-100 microns, however, industry specifications generally specify 75-100 microns.
+* ISO 2063 refers to 50-100 microns; however, industry specifications generally specify 75-100 microns.

 Surface Preparation